-Aquarium of the Bay works to protect, restore and inspire the conservation of San Francisco Bay and its watershed, from the Sierra to the sea.
-Our passion and our work are locally-focused, but have a broad impact that touches upon every major challenge facing our global environment.
+As part of bay.org, our mission is to protect, restore and inspire conservation of San Francisco Bay and its watershed, from the Sierra to the sea.
+While our passion and work are locally-focused, we have a broad impact that touches upon every major challenge facing our global environment.

 We focus on water, beginning at the heart—the very depths—of San Francisco Bay.
-Our facility boasts 300 feet of crystal clear acrylic tunnels holding 700,000 gallons of carefully maintained bay water that sustains approximately 30,000 animals, from octopuses to eight-foot native, sevengill sharks.
-Visitors are also treated to mesmerizing walls of jellies and a chance to touch bat rays, skates and “splash zone" animals.
+Our marine nature center boasts 300 feet of crystal clear acrylic tunnels holding 700,000 gallons of carefully maintained Bay water that sustains approximately 20,000 animals who live in the Bay and nearby waters, from octopuses to eight-foot sevengill sharks.
+Guests are also treated to mesmerizing walls of jellies and a chance to have up close and personal encounters with leopard sharks, bat rays, skates, and other “splash zone" animals.